Medicare Part D

 Tips for Comparing Plans

-It is most important to verify that your current medications are included in the plan’s Formulary before applying for coverage.
-Here are more tips when evaluating Part D Prescription Drug plans:
+It is most important to verify that your current medications are included in the plan’s formulary before applying for coverage.
+Here are more tips when evaluating Medicare Part D Prescription Drug plans:

-• Make a list of all your prescription drugs to including: the Name of the drug, the Dosage, and the Frequency of use.
-This information is necessary when comparing Part D Prescription plans.
+• Make a list of all your medications to including: the Name of the drug, the Dosage, and the Frequency of use.
+This information is necessary when comparing Medicare Part D Prescription Drug plans.
 When making your list of medications don’t forget creams, ointments, eye drops, and nasal sprays that are prescribed by your physician.

-• Review the formulary for your chosen Part D plan.
+• Review the formulary for your chosen Medicare Part D Prescription Drug plan.
 If you do not see a specific name brand medication included, you will be required to purchase the medication on your own.
 Name brand medications can be very expensive, so be careful.

 • Look at the different copayment “Tiers” featured by the plan.
 Remember that these copays are for a 30-day supply only, so you will need to multiply the copay by 12 in order to determine the annual out-of-pocket expense for a prescription.

-• You should also confirm your preferred pharmacy is contracted with any Part D plans of interest.
+• You should also confirm your preferred pharmacy is contracted with any Prescription Drug plans of interest.

 • If you are taking a name brand medication and a generic equivalent is available, check with your physician to see if changing to the generic is advisable.
 If so, it can save you considerable money over the course of a year.

-• If you are considering the benefits of joining a Medicare Advantage plan, keep in mind that many Medicare Advantage plans require you to join their Medicare Part D prescription drug plan (this applies to Medicare Advantage HMOs, PPOs, and Special Needs Plans).
-However, this requirement does not apply to Medicare Supplements, as you must purchase a Medicare Prescription plan separately.
+• If you are considering the benefits of joining a Medicare Advantage plan, keep in mind that many Medicare Advantage plans require you to join their Prescription Drug plan (this applies to Medicare Advantage HMOs, PPOs, and Special Needs plans).
+However, this requirement does not apply to Medicare Supplement plans, as you must purchase a Prescription Drug plan separately.

-• Not sure if your drugs are covered?
-The Medicare website’s plan finder (www.medicare.gov/drug-coverage-part-d/what-medicare-part-d-drug-plans-cover) has an extremely useful tool where you can enter your drug information and compare Medicare Prescription plans available in your area.
+• Not sure if your prescription drugs are covered?
+The Medicare website’s plan finder (www.medicare.gov/drug-coverage-part-d/what-medicare-part-d-drug-plans-cover) has an extremely useful tool where you can enter your prescription drug information and compare Prescription Drug plans available in your area.

-The late enrollment penalty is an amount that’s permanently added to your Part D premium.
-You may owe a late enrollment penalty if at any time after your Initial Enrollment Period is over, there’s a period of 63 or more days in a row when you don’t have Part D or other creditable prescription drug coverage.
-You’ll generally have to pay the penalty for as long as you have Part D coverage.
+The late enrollment penalty is an amount that’s permanently added to your Medicare Part D Prescription Drug premium.
+You may owe a late enrollment penalty if at any time after your Initial Enrollment Period is over, there’s a period of 63 or more days in a row when you don’t have Medicare Part D Prescription Drug coverage or other creditable prescription drug coverage.
+You’ll generally have to pay the penalty for as long as you have Medicare Part D Prescription Drug coverage.
 Note: If you get Extra Help, you don’t pay a late enrollment penalty.

 3 ways to avoid paying a penalty:

-1. Join a Medicare drug plan when you’re first eligible.
-Even if you don’t take prescriptions now, you should consider joining a Medicare Prescription Drug Plan or a Medicare Advantage Plan that offers drug coverage to avoid a penalty.
+1. Join a Medicare Part D Prescription Drug plan when you’re first eligible.
+Even if you don’t take prescriptions now, you should consider joining a Prescription Drug plan or a Medicare Advantage plan that offers prescription drug coverage to avoid a penalty.
 You may be able to find a plan that meets your needs with little to no monthly premiums.

-2. Enroll in a Medicare drug plan if you lose other creditable coverage.
-Creditable prescription drug coverage could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, or individual health insurance coverage.
-Your plan must tell you each year if your drug coverage is creditable coverage.
-If you go 63 days or more in a row without a Medicare drug plan or other creditable prescription drug coverage, you may have to pay a penalty if you join later.
+2. Enroll in a Prescription Drug plan if you lose other creditable coverage.
+Creditable prescription drug coverage could include prescription drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, or individual health insurance coverage.
+Your plan must tell you each year if your prescription drug coverage is creditable coverage.
+If you go 63 days or more in a row without a Prescription Drug plan or other creditable prescription drug coverage, you may have to pay a penalty if you join later.

 3. Keep records showing when you had creditable drug coverage and tell your plan if they ask about it.
-If you don’t tell the plan about your creditable prescription drug coverage, you may have to pay a penalty for as long as you have Part D coverage.
+If you don’t tell the plan about your creditable prescription drug coverage, you may have to pay a penalty for as long as you have Prescription Drug coverage.

 How much more will I pay?